Field-level permissions

 Overview

-Field-level permissions let you restrict editing of individual columns within a table—protecting sensitive fields like salary, SSN, or performance ratings while allowing broader table access for other data.
+Field-level permissions enable you to restrict the editing of individual columns within a table, protecting sensitive fields while allowing broader access to the table for other data.

-Unlike table-level permissions that control access to entire tables, field-level permissions provide column-by-column control.
-This is Baserow’s most granular permission layer, operating within table-level access to fine-tune who can modify specific data fields.
+Unlike table-level permissions that control access to entire tables, field-level permissions provide column-by-column control to fine-tune who can modify specific data fields.

 Field-level permissions interface